-- Use electrically insulated tools to reduce the risk of electric shock. - If the disconnects and over-current protection devices (OCPDs) cannot be opened or the inverter cannot be powered down, cover the fronts of the modules in the PV array with an opaque material to stop the production of electricity when installing or working on a module or wiring. - Do not install modules in strong wind. - Do not use or install broken modules. - Do not contact the module surface if the front or rear glass is broken.
+- Use electrically insulated tools to reduce the risk of electric shock. - If the disconnects and over current protection devices (OCPDs) cannot be opened or the inverter cannot be powered down, cover the fronts of the modules in the PV array with an opaque material to stop the production of electricity when installing or working on a module or wiring. - Do not install modules in strong wind. - · Do not use or install broken modules. - Do not contact module surface if the front or rear glass is broken.
 This may cause electric shock. - Do not attempt to repair any part of the module.
-The PV module does not contain any serviceable parts. - Do not open the cover of the junction box at any time. - Do not disassemble a module or remove any module part. - Do not artificially concentrate sunlight on a module.
+The PV module does not contain any serviceable parts. - Do not open the cover of the junction box at any time. - Do not disassemble a module or remove any module part. - Do not artificially concentrate sunlight on a module. - Do not connect or disconnect modules when current from the modules or an external source is present.